IMF, World Bank to proceed with annual meetings in Morocco in October -source

-WASHINGTON, Sept 18 (Reuters) - The International Monetary Fund (IMF) and World Bank have decided to hold their annual meetings in Morocco in October despite a recent devastating earthquake, a source familiar with the decision said on Monday.
+WASHINGTON, Sept 18 (Reuters) - The International Monetary Fund (IMF) and World Bank have decided to hold their annual meetings in Morocco in October despite a recent earthquake that killed more than 2,900 people, a source familiar with the decision said Monday.

 (Reporting by Andrea Shalal Editing by Chris Reese)